Xtremilicious/twitter-retweet-bot/README.md

 pip install -r requirements.txt
 ```

-Configure all the environments variables at `.env` file.
+Creates a `.env` file with all environment variables like the `.env.example` file.

 Instructions
 ----------